Contents

 To the left of each field that contains an input error.

-Hover the mouse over the error icon next to a field to show a tooltip that indicates why the field value is incorrect.
+In the forms-based input panel, hover the mouse over an error icon to the left of a field value to show a tooltip that indicates why that field's value is invalid.

-When there are errors, the view also shows an errors detected link at the top.
+In both input panels, the view shows an errors detected link at the top of the view.
 Hover over the link to see in one place the tooltips for all errors in the view.
-Click the link to take the cursor to the fields with errors, so you can fix them.
+In the forms-based input panel, click the link to take the cursor to the exact field with the error, so you can fix them.

 In the example below, the value entered for the price